dnsimple/dnsimple-developer/content/v2/certificates.markdown

 <tip>
 The certificate will be in state `requesting`, and it can't be [downloaded](#downloadCertificate) until issued by Let's Encrypt.
-You can subscribe to a [webhook](/v2/webhooks) to receive a notification once the certificate is issued.
+You can subscribe to a [webhook](/v2/webhooks) to be notified once the certificate is issued.
 </tip>